Read this first. Use the suggested article databases to search for journal articles by subject. Often the full text of the

 eLIS is an open access archive for scientific or technical documents, published or unpublished, on Librarianship, Information Science and Technology, and related areas.
 E LIS aims to further the Open Access philosophy by making available papers in Library and Information Science (LIS) and related fields.
 It is a free-access international archive, in line with the Free Online Scholarship (FOS) movement and the Eprints movement, based on the Open Archive Initiative (OAI) standards and protocols.

-- Library, Information Science and Technology Abstract (LISTA)
+- Library, Information Science & Technology Abstracts (LISTA)

 Library, Information Science and Technology Abstract (LISTA) indexes more than 600 periodicals, plus books, research reports and proceedings.
 Subject coverage includes librarianship, classification, cataloging, bibliometrics, online information retrieval, information management and more.
 Coverage in the database extends back as far as the mid-1960s.